-A positive assessment of environmental acceptability of the export and investment in the country of final destination is one of basic preconditions for conclusion of an insurance contract.
-Environmental review shall be made for all projects where the Exporter applied for insurance of a credit with state support with maturity exceeding 2 years as well as for all investment in foreign countries (hereinafter the "export").
+A positive assessment of environmental acceptability of the export and investment in the country of final destination is one of the basic preconditions for conclusion of an insurance contract.
+Environmental review shall be made for all projects where the Exporter applied for insurance of a credit with state support with repayment exceeding 2 years as well as for all investment in foreign countries (hereinafter the "export").

 In other cases, the Exporter shall submit the Questionnaire including the statutory declaration directly to EGAP together with application for insurance and EGAP may refrain from requirement for further reviewing of the environmental impact of the export.

-The expert opinion is:
+The expert opinion (ESIA) is:

 In cases under 1) - 3) EGAP will require authorization by an Expert.
 The assessment has to be prepared in compliance with environment protection rules of the World Bank and/or other international financial institutions or European Community as well as with rules valid in the country of final destination of the export provided they are available (hereinafter "environment protection rules").

 The result of the assessment has to be an unambiguous opinion whether the environmental impact of the export in the country of final destination complies with ecological limits and criteria in accordance with environment protection rules.
 As long as the reviewed export does not comply with these limits and criteria, EGAP will require amendments in technical parameters of the export in a way the limits and criteria for the respective sector are complied with.

 In case the submitted assessment does not contain an unambiguous evaluation of the environmental impact of the selected export, EGAP may ask the Exporter to complement the assessment with further information or submit a new assessment.